ryanhellyer/spam-destroyer/readme.txt

 == Changelog ==

 2.0.2 (26/10/2015)
-= Upgraded the plugin update notice class
+= Upgraded the plugin review class

 2.0.1 (3/8/2015)
 = Implemented text image CAPTCHA fallback for when comment detected as spam